darkoverlordofdata/dish/readme.md

 * generate import/export bindings.
 * generate the module header
 * add sugar for heap management and pointer types
-* no SSA or TCA or other low level optimization - that is done by OdinMonkey/TurboFan
+* no algorythmic optimization. produce idiomatic code so that the OdinMonkey or TurboFan will optimize.

 Grammer